From where to eat durian, dim sum and frog porridge in Geylang, to Instagram spots and an adventure trail; this guide will fill you in.

 Geylang Adventures, get in touch at [email protected]

-A spa in Geylang may sound dodgy but not G Spa.
-Touted as an oasis of indulgence and relaxation, it’s perfect if you need a quick escape from your busy week – or spend the whole day if you really deserve it, the spa is open all day.
-Soak in the hot/cold pools before your treatment and complete it by having a sauna session followed by a meal in the nature-inspired dining area.
-The spa menu has a foot reflexology, body scrubs and massage packages as well as mani/pedi, threading and eyebrow curling services.
+A spa in Geylang may sound dodgy, but not G Spa.
+Touted as an oasis of indulgence and relaxation, it’s perfect if you need a quick escape from your busy week.
+Or you can spend the whole day here if you really want to, as the spa is open all day.
+Soak in the hot and cold pools before your treatment and complete the experience by having a sauna session followed by a meal in the nature-inspired dining area.
+The spa menu offers foot reflexology, body scrubs and massage packages as well as mani-pedi, threading and eyebrow curling services.
 Enjoy!

 G Spa, #02-02, 102 Guillemard Road, Singapore 399719

 A well-kept secret amongst teenagers, this old mall holds a treasure trove of high-fashion knock-offs and blogshop apparel.
 In fact, a handful of blogshops find their supplies here.
 Since the stores sell in bulk, you’ll probably get a discount if you buy more than one piece.
 City Plaza is also home to many salons that do good hair and eyelash extensions, which means you no longer need to travel to Far East Plaza for fake locks!

 City Plaza, 810 Geylang Road, Singapore 409286